cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/01-relational-model/relational-model.rst

 In the **simple_authors** relation shown earlier, two of the entries show no value for the attribute **death**, which is because those two authors are still living.
 If we consider the domain of the **death** attribute to be the domain of calendar dates, then there is truly no value we can choose that accurately represents the situation.
 Instead, we are using a special placeholder to represent the *absence of information*.
 In the relational model, that placeholder is called *NULL*.

 The nature of NULL, and in fact, its very presence in the relational model, is controversial.
 Some database scholars treat NULL as a special value that is included with every domain.
 So we can say that we have put a NULL value in our table for the death attribute for each living author.
 However, NULL exhibits special properties that make it problematic as a value, such as the fact that it cannot be compared with other values, including other NULLs - more on this in a bit.
-For this reason, other scholars prefer to treat NULL as a special *state* of the attribute; we can say that **death** is in a null state when the author is living.
+For this reason, other scholars prefer to treat NULL as a special *state* of the attribute; we can say that the **death** attribute for an author is in a null state when the author is living.
 Finally, some scholars reject NULL entirely as fundamentally incompatible with relational theory.

 The problem NULL was created to solve is the problem of missing information.
 Information may be unknown for many reasons: it may be that nobody knows the true value, or it may have been simply overlooked when entering data into the database, or any number of other causes.
 Data may be irrelevant or inapplicable, as in the example of the **death** date for living authors.
 Researchers have identified many different meanings that can be ascribed to NULL, which has led some scholars to propose additional placeholders instead of just one (although some of those proposals were intended to highlight the problems with NULL, rather than improve the model).
 The problem is, the definition of a tuple requires there to be *something* associated with every attribute defined in the relation schema; even if nothing from the domain is appropriate, the tuple cannot simply be incomplete.

 While there are alternatives to the use of NULL, the alternatives are problematic in their own ways.
-Most database systems based on the relational model implement support for NULL.
+Most database systems based on the relational model include support for NULL.
 For these reasons, NULL is an important part of our discussion of the relational model.

 Three-valued logic
 ------------------

 Many operations on relations make use of Boolean logic and the usual operations on logical expressions.
 There are only two values in Boolean logic: *true* and *false*.
 The basic Boolean operators are easy to understand and apply.
 The NOT operation simply inverts the Boolean value: "NOT true" equals false, and "NOT false" equals true [#]_.
 Given two Boolean values, *a* and *b*, the expression "a AND b" yields true if and only if *a* is true and *b* is true.
-On the other hand, the expression "a OR b" is true if *a* or *b* is true, and is false only if both *a* and *b* are false.
+On the other hand, the expression "a OR b" is true if *a* is true or *b* is true, and is false only if both *a* and *b* are false.

 However, when NULL is used in most expressions, it is unknown whether the answer is true or false.
 For example, the expression "2 = x", where *x* is assigned NULL (or is in the null state, if you prefer) cannot be determined to be true or false.
 The problem is that NULL is not a distinct value of its own, but represents the absence of information altogether.
 Thus, we *do not know* if *x* equals 2 or something else.
 Even the expression "x = y", where both *x* and *y* are NULL cannot be determined to be true or false!